Get your complimentary lighting design today

 Halogen lights 150,000 to 550,000 watts

-With LEDs, we would need 15,000 to 60,000 watts of stadium lighting, whereas we would need over 150,000 watts of halogen lighting to illuminate the same venue.
+Using LEDs, we would require 15,000 to 60,000 watts for stadium lighting, whereas with halogen lighting, we would need over 150,000 watts to achieve the same level of illumination in the venue.

 Type of football stadium Watts needed for the LED stadium lights